This is me, Anna.

 My debut picture book, BAT COUNT (Arbordale, February 2017), is a fic-informational story of bats, citizen science and hope, and was named a 2018 Outstanding Science Trade Book for Students K-12 by the National Science Teachers Association and the Children's Book Council, was included on the CCBC Choices 2018 list, and received the 2018 Giverny Award and the 2018-19 Keystone to Reading Book Award (yippee!).

 I have taught kindergarten and second grade, and am also trained as a landscape architect.
 In my non-writing life I make landscapes for play in Philadelphia, where I live with my husband, two daughters, and two rescue dogs.
-I love spending weekends mucking around in the wilds of central Pennsylvania, and many of my writing journeys spring from magical things I stumble on there.
+I love spending weekends exploring the city or mucking around in the wilds of central Pennsylvania, and many of my writing journeys spring from magical things I stumble on there.